Hi there! Thanks for your interest in posting for PromoNavi! Together, we’ll succeed in publishing great pieces of content.

 These types of content are a priority for us:

 Case Studies.
 Have you achieved high results while running your ads or were your results not as expected?
-Share your experience in Digital advertising.
-Tell us about your goals and KPI, the ways you’ve reached them, problems you’ve encountered, actual results, and so on.
+Share your experience.
+Tell our readers about your goals and KPIs, the ways you’ve reached them, problems you’ve faced, actual results, and so on.

 Primarily, we value case studies on PromoNavi tools.
-If you’re using our tools, write about how they help you decide everyday tasks — with facts, screenshots, useful tips for our readers.
-Here is a questionnaire for a case study on the PromoNavi Recommendation Tools.
+If you’re using our tools, write about how they help you handle everyday tasks—with facts, screenshots, useful tips.
+For example, Here is a questionnaire for a case study on the PromoNavi Recommendation Tools.

 Guides and How-Tos.
-Do you have enough knowledge and experience to write about Digital advertising using simple and clear language?
+Do you have enough knowledge and experience to write about digital advertising?
 Please write an article and share it with our audience.
 We accept comprehensive guides with relevant examples, original graphics, and logical sequencing.

 Examples of How-Tos and Guideposts:

 What Topics Do We Cover on our Blog?